 Start by heating some water, generally a bit more than you will need.
 How much do you need?
-I like to go 1:1 masa harina to hot water.
+I like to go 1:1 masa harina to hot water, skimping on the water just a little.
 The key here is to create a moist dough that does not stick to your hands.

 Mix the hot water with the masa harina and knead it into a cohesive ball.
 Yes, I know it’s hot, but hot water helps the masa stick to itself better.
 Once you knead it, tear off a piece the size of a walnut and roll it into a ball with your hands.
 Squash it.
 The ball should 1) not stick to your hands, and 2) not crack along the sides, although a little cracking is OK.

 If it’s sticky, add a bit more masa harina.
 If it cracks, add more hot water, but by bit.

 Yes, you need to let masa harina rest, to fully hydrate the dough.
 Let it rest for one hour, tightly wrapped in plastic.
 One cool trick: Vacuum seal your masa!
 It will instantly hydrate.

 OK, you have your dough.
 Time to make tortillas.